eellak/gsoc2018-cantarell/README.md

 The fonts have been redesigned for the [release](https://help.gnome.org/misc/release-notes/3.28/) of GNOME 3.28 in March 2018.
 Post-script outline quality improved significantly, spacing has been reworked and new weights have been added.

 The family is currently growing to support additional writing systems.
-After initially applying with extending another typeface I was invited to change my project and add Monotonic and Polytonic Greek to the three Roman masters of Cantarell during GSoC 2018.
+After initially applying with extending another typeface I was invited to change my project and add Monotonic and Polytonic Greek to the three Roman masters of Cantarell during [Google Summer of Code](https://summerofcode.withgoogle.com) 2018.

 ---